-If I would have to choose between store-bought cheese straws and homemade ones, I would definitely choose homemade ones.
+If I had to choose between store-bought cheese straws and homemade ones, I would definitely select the homemade ones.

-Bake them on a chilly day, and the aroma will warm up your home and your heart.
+Bake them on a chilly day, and the aroma will warm your home and your heart.
 Serve them on a hot day with a cold beer, and everyone will love you!